centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/discovery/hosts-discovery.md

 ### Step 2: Define access and discovery parameters

-Define the monitoring server from which the discovery will be made:
+Define the monitoring server from which the discovery will be made.

 ![image](../../assets/monitoring/discovery/host-discovery-wizard-step-2.png)